tachiyomiorg/website/src/help/faq/README.md

 #### What are some recommended extensions?
 Due to Covid-19 quarantine, most manga sites are under heavy load.
 Thus we do not recommend any source at the moment.
 Also, Tachiyomi is not affiliated with or responsbible for any source that is down or slow.

-::: disclaimer
+::: warning DISCLAIMER
-Tachiyomi is not affiliated with or responsbible for any source that is down or slow.
+Tachiyomi is not affiliated with or responsible for any source that is down or slow.
 :::

 <!---